Prashanga/FullstackOpen/README.md

 New repository for updated course from FullStackOpen.
 Only includes Part 1 and 2.
 The repository is for assignment exercises and not the tutorial exercises

 ## Part-1
 Part 1 creates a front-end app using React.
-This is an intorduction to React and some of its basic tools like Components, state management using Hooks and debugging.
+This is an intorduction to React and some of its basic tools like Components, state management using Hooks, styling components and debugging.

-### Screenshots of the applications
+#### Screenshots of the applications

    ![ScreenShot 1](https://github.com/Prashanga/Images-For-Web/blob/master/1.1.png)